banner-bg

 The amount you pay in salaries, benefits, and operating expenses counts as deductible business costs for corporations, regardless of where your daycare is located.
 Then, you’ll need to pay a corporate tax based on your daycare's profit at the end of the year.

-Daycare expenses for sole proprietors can be deducted under Schedule C. Furthermore, if your daycare business is located in specific areas of your home, a portion of your housing cost — such as a mortgage or rent payment — can be deducted as an expense from taxes.
-However, you can only deduct the portion of your home used for daycare.
+Daycare expenses for sole proprietors can be deducted under Schedule C. Furthermore, if your daycare business is located in specific areas of your home, a portion of your housing cost such as a mortgage or rent payment, can be deducted as an expense from your taxes.
+However, you can only deduct the portion of your home used for your childcare business.

 The items you can claim as deductions will vary from state to state, so check your state's website for more information on the income tax deductions that apply to you.
-The Internal Revenue Service (IRS) also has a comprehensive list of what can and can’t be deducted.
+The IRS also has a comprehensive list of what can and can’t be deducted.

 How can I get more grants and donations to benefit my daycare facility?

-Setting up a crowdfunding account on sites like GoFundMe can help you get more donations for your daycare facility.
+Setting up a crowdfunding account on sites like GoFundMe can help you get donations for your childcare center.

-Hold a bake sale and lemonade stand to benefit your daycare, or partner with a business (restaurant, toy store, etc.) for a fundraiser night to donate a percentage of the proceeds to your daycare.
+Hold a bake sale or lemonade stand to benefit your daycare, or partner with a local business like a restaurant or toy store for a fundraiser night to donate a percentage of the proceeds to your daycare.

 More grants for your daycare can be obtained by: